HenryJS/cloudprep/README.md

 ### Limitations

 * **Security Groups with AWS owned Prefix Lists**: at present, the script will fail if you use AWS-managed prefix lists in your security groups.
-It's currently hard to work out the difference between customer-managed and aws-managed rgoups at the point of contact.
-I need a backchannel mechanism, which is doable but Complex.
+It's currently hard to work out the difference between customer-managed and aws-managed groups at the point of contact.

 * **VpcGatewayAttachment**: at present, this applies only to InternetGateways.
 VpnGateways are "coming soon".